PX4/PX4-Devguide/en/middleware/micrortps.md

 This topic describes the bridge architecture, how it is compiled, and how to write a simple FastRTSP application to subscribe to PX4 changes.

+## When should RTPS be used?

+RTPS should be used in circumstances where there is a need to reliably share time-critical/real-time information between the flight controller and off board components.
+In particular it is useful in cases where off-board software needs to become a peer software components running in PX4 (by sending and receiving uORB topics).
+RTPS is not suitable for use over slow links (e.g. like radio telemetry).

+Possible use cases include communicating with robotics libraries for computer vision, and other use cases where real time data to/from actuators and sensors is essential for vehicle control.

+> **Note** FastRTPS is not intended as a replacement for MAVLink.
+MAVLink remains the most appropriate protocol for communicating with ground stations, gimbals, cameras, etc. (although FastRTPS may open other opportunities for working with some peripherals).

 ## Architectural overview

 ![basic example flow](../../assets/middleware/micrortps/basic_example_flow.png)